-Data displayed DB Memory.
-Displays the total memory allocated to the selected insta and its databases in a stacking area chart.
-For pureScale environment also shows primary and backup CF allocations.
-Pool Breakdown.
+- DB Memory.
+Displays the total memory allocated to the selected instance and its databases in a stacking area chart.
+For pureScale environments, also shows primary and backup CF allocations. - Pool Breakdown.
 Displays the total memory allocated to the selected instance and its databases as a pie chart.
-For pureScale environments, shows primary and backup CF allocations.
+For pureScale environments, also shows primary and backup CF allocations.